Family Business LEARNING JOURNEYS - 5 JUNE

 Clarks is a 7th generation family business founded by brothers Cyrus and James Clark in Street, a village in Somerset.
 In 1825, using the off-cuts from his brother Cyrus' tannery, James Clark creates a sheepskin slipper.
 It was the very first Clarks shoe.
 Within a year sales of the 'Brown Petersburg' were averaging 1,000 pairs a month.
 In this tour you'll have the chance to visit C & J Clark's archives and shoe museum.

-In order to ensure the host businesses are able to ensure all the health and safety arrangements are organised prior to the visit, please register for your preferred Family Business Visit by Friday 24 May.
-Email email@example.com.
+In order to ensure the host businesses are able to ensure all the health and safety arrangements are organised prior to the visit, please register your choice by emailing email@example.com.

 Places are limited on all Family Business Visits so please register early to avoid disappointment.